matematiflo/LeanPackage/README.md

 It should return `Hello, world!`.

+If you do not yet have Lean 4, you can test out the present repo in a [Codespace](#codespaces) (follow the link for instructions).

 ## Running a program

 To try out the main function of the present package,  first build it via the command line